AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/author-content-publish.md

     ![Add asset to dialog](assets/author-content-publish/add-asset-dialog.png)

 1. Observe that there are components on the page, like the **Title**, **Navigation**, **Search** that are fixed.
 These areas are configured as part of the Page Template and cannot be modified on an individual page.
-This will be explored more in the next chapter.
+This is explored more in the next chapter.

 Feel free to experiment with some of the other components.
 Documentation about each [Core Component can be found here](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html).
 A detailed video series about [Page authoring can be found here](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/page-authoring/aem-sites-authoring-overview.html).